Internals of JET.jl

 res::VirtualProcessResult

-• res.included_files::Set{String}: files that have been analyzed
+• res.analyzed_files::Dict{String,AnalyzedFileInfo}: files that have been analyzed with their corresponding module analyzed_files attached.

 • res.toplevel_error_reports::Vector{ToplevelErrorReport}: toplevel errors found during the text parsing or partial (actual) interpretation; these reports are "critical" and should have precedence over inference_error_reports